-Dogs are far more susceptible to excess calories than human beings are, so overeating olives, even with their health benefits, can actually contribute to weight gain over the long term.
+Dogs are far more susceptible to excess calories than human beings are, so overeating olives, even with their health benefits, can contribute to weight gain over the long term.

-The same is often true of other fruit and vegetables, and this is because dogs simply aren’t as biologically equipped to break these down during the digestion process as our own bodies are.
+The same is often true of other fruit and vegetables, and this is because dogs simply aren’t as biologically equipped to break these down during the digestion process as our bodies are.